zulip/zulip.github.io/gsoc-ideas.md

 - Combining together a bunch of polish issues in the Zulip Android app project; there's a lot that could be a little bit nicer (typeaheads, etc.).
+- Optimize the loading messages performance.
+Zulip already performs fairly well once the messages has been loaded,but it takes a bit of time to load the messages.
+Improve the performance so that for loading messages, it doesn't take much time.

 A good project will likely combine several of these feature ideas.